-The Open Eye Archive contains approximately 1600 prints by more than 100 photographers.
-Its holdings are diverse, ranging from works by unknown photographers to those by leading international artists.
+The Open Eye Gallery Archive contains approximately 1600 prints by more than 100 photographers.
+Its holdings are diverse, ranging from works by lesser known photographers to those by leading international artists.
 The archive is particularly strong on work made in and around Liverpool, including portraits, urban landscapes and social documentary.

-In 1983 Open Eye’s Liverpool Free Studio project set-up a temporary studio on the street outside the Gallery.
+In 1983 Open Eye Gallery’s Liverpool Free Studio project set-up a temporary studio on the street outside the Gallery.
 Over a number of days the participating photographers, who included Tom Wood and John McDonald, photographed passers-by, who were invited to come back the next day to collect a print.
-From 1984-89 Open Eye’s Project Assistance Scheme helped local photographers create new work; each project contributed a set of prints to the archive.
+From 1984-89 Open Eye Gallery’s Project Assistance Scheme helped local photographers create new work; each project contributed a set of prints to the archive.

-A number of Open Eye’s exhibitions in the 1970s and 1980s examined the wider roles of photography in popular culture.
+A number of Open Eye Gallery’s exhibitions in the 1970s and 1980s examined the wider roles of photography in popular culture.
 Works were collected from exhibitions such as Snap, Razzle and Pop: a History of Pop Photography 1955-83, including pictures of 1960s Merseybeat stars and of the wider UK music scene.
-The 1986 exhibition A portrait of Comedy was also a source of works for Open Eye’s archive and included portraits of UK comedy stars of the 1940s, 50s and 60s.
+The 1986 exhibition A portrait of Comedy was also a source of works for Open Eye Gallery’s archive and included portraits of UK comedy stars of the 1940s, 50s and 60s.

 In 2007 the Gallery commissioned and exhibited The Water’s Edge, a series of portraits by Michelle Sank of women who work, or worked, on the Liverpool waterfront.
 The project was produced in collaboration with writer and oral historian Joanne Lacey, who also co-authored the book (published by Open Eye Gallery and Liverpool University Press, ISBN 978-1-84631-084-3).
 Michelle Sank donated a set of prints to the archive in 2008.